ElementsProject/lightning/doc/lightning-fundpsbt.7.md

 *reserve* is a boolean: if true (the default), then *reserveinputs* is called (successfully, with *exclusive* true) on the returned PSBT.

+*locktime* is an optional locktime: if not set, it is set to a recent block height.

 EXAMPLE USAGE
 -------------